Clarkston DUI Lawyer - Clarkston DUI Attorney

-If you have been arrested for DUI in Clarkston, or anywhere in DeKalb County, you (or your Clarkston DUI Lawyer) need to file a request for an Administrative License Suspension (ALS) Hearing within ten business days of your arrest.
+If you have been arrested for DUI in Clarkston, or anywhere in DeKalb County, you (or your Clarkston DUI Lawyer) need to file a request for an Administrative License Suspension (ALS) Hearing or an ignition interlock device within thirty days of your arrest.
 The filing fee is $150.
-If you do not request an ALS Hearing, your license will be suspended.
+If you do not request an ALS Hearing or the interlock device, your license will be suspended.
 If you have been accused of refusing the breath, blood, or urine test, your license will be suspended for one year, with no opportunity for a permit.

 What Your Clarkston DUI Attorney Needs to Know

 - Why were you pulled over?
 (What was law enforcement's reason vs. what you believe?)

 - Did you perform any tests?
 (How do you think you performed?)

 - When did you start drinking?
 When did you stop?